 Amazon Synopsis

-A special thanks to Elizabeth Logan for providing a fun gift basket full of goodies for one winner!
-Contest is administered by Great Escapes Virtual Book Tours and ends May 12, 2020 at 11:59 pm PST.
-Limited to U.S. residents only.
+A special thanks to Maddie Day for providing one lucky winner with a print copy of NACHO AVERAGE MURDER!
+Giveaway is limited to U.S. residents.
+Contest ends Wednesday, July 1, 2020 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
-The winner will be announced on this page and at Escape With Dollycas Into A Good Book, as well as notified by email (so check your spam folder!)
+The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1 egg